AmirInt/turtlebot3_object_tracker/README.md

 - [opencv-python](https://opencv.org/)

 ## Target
 You control the target using keyboard.
-Note that the target itself (that weird stiff faceless bipedal Slender Man) is a **turtlebot3_burger** and you can controll it via the **turtlebot3_teleop** package.
+Note that the target itself (that weird stiff faceless bipedal Slender Man) is a **turtlebot3_burger** and you can control it via the **turtlebot3_teleop** package.

 ## Components
 1. ### The Image Processor Node